Can Your Boss Legally Cut Hours Without Notice?

 Employers cannot cut pay to a level below the state or federal minimum wage or overtime requirements.

-The Fair Labor Standards Act (FLSA) is a federal law that establishes requirements for minimum wage and overtime pay for non-exempt employees.
-Non-exempt simply means the employee is not exempt from the FLSA’s provisions.
+The Fair Labor Standards Act (FLSA) is a federal law that establishes minimum wage and overtime pay requirements for non-exempt employees.
+“Non-exempt” means the employee is not exempt from the FLSA’s provisions.

 Under the FLSA, employers must pay their workers at least the federal minimum wage, currently $7.25/hour.
 In states or cities with minimum wage rates above the federal requirement, employers must pay the higher rate in accordance with local and state law.
-Additionally, employees get overtime pay for every hour they work over 40 hours per week.
+Additionally, employees receive overtime pay for every hour worked over 40 per week.
 Overtime pay is one and one-half times your regular rate of pay.

 Employers Can’t Make Day-to-Day or Week-to-Week Cuts to an Exempt Employee’s Predetermined Salary